freenas/freenas-docs/userguide/system.rst

 service.
 A dialog warns that the SMB service must be restarted, causing a temporary outage of any active SMB connections.

-#ifdef truenas
-.. note:: Storing the system dataset on the :file:`freenas-boot` pool is recommended.
-#endif truenas

 To store the system log on the system dataset, enable the :guilabel:`Syslog` option.